meemudotorg/telegram-mastodon-mod/README.md

 this script is pretty much written for me, but i'm putting it out here in case anyone else finds it useful i can't promise timely fixes to bugs or support, but people are welcome to fork/make pull requests/do what they will with it.

+# limitations

+this only sees what's in the fedi TL currently it can only moderate one instance it can only post to one chat

 # future